toypiano/understanding-typescript/interface.md

 ## Why interface?

-We have an instance foo of class `Bar` and because `Bar` implements `Baz` interface, we know that we can clear know that foo has all `Baz` property and methods on it.
-This way, we don't have to know every property and methods inside `Bar` and still use `Baz` method on foo.
+We have an instance foo of class `Bar` and because `Bar` implements `Baz` interface, we can be sure that foo has all `Baz` property and methods on it.
+This way, we don't have to know all the properties and methods inside `Bar` but still can use `Baz` method on foo with confidence.

 ## `readonly` modifier in `interface`

-You cannot add `private` or `public` inside interface, but you can add `readonly` modifier in font of a property to make it impossible to override the initial value like "const".
+You cannot add `private` or `public` inside interface, but you can add `readonly` modifier in front of a property name to make it impossible to override the initial value similar to "const".

 ```ts
 interface Greetable {